Get the FREE one-click dictionary software for Windows

 1. A form of address for an unmarried woman

-Derived forms: missed, Misses, misses, missing
+Derived forms: missed, Misses, missing, misses

-Part of: America, Confederacy, Confederate States, Confederate States of America, Deep South, Dixie, Dixieland, Gulf Coast of the United States, Gulf States, South, Southern United States, the States, U.S., U.S.A., United States, United States of America, US, USA
+Part of: America, Confederacy, Confederate States, Confederate States of America, Deep South, Dixie, Dixieland, Gulf Coast of the United States, Gulf States, 'Merica, South, Southern United States, the States, U.S., U.S.A., United States, United States of America, US, USA